Quetzal-framework/quetzal-CRUMBS/docs/1-nest.rst

 How do I deploy quetzal-NEST on clusters?
 -----------------------------

+Docker containers present some security risks when they are used on clusters, and they generally have to be first converted to Apptainer/Singularity containers before you can deploy them on clusters grids and run iDDC worflows.

-You can use Singularity to deploy Docker images on clusters to run iDDC worflows: no need to ask your favorite cluster maintenance guy to manually install every dependency!
+The conversation can be done with a simple command (depending on the system): no need anymore to ask your favorite cluster maintenance guy to manually install every dependency!

 On the Open Science Grid:
 ^^^^^^^^^^^^^^^^^^^^^^